Qualitative Numeric Planning: Reductions and Complexity: Related Work

-QNP planning problems can be easily translated into LTL planning problems with FOND domains, reachability goals, and a particular type of trajectory constraints that can be expressed as compact LTL formula \cite{bonet:ijcai2017}.
-The trajectory constraints use a fragment of LTL \cite{ltl} to express the QNP fairness constraints; namely, that for each numerical variable $X$ in a QNP, it is always the case that infinite decrements of $X$ combined with finite increments of $X$ must eventually drive the variable $X$ to $0$.
-As a result, QNP planning can be translated quite efficiently (linear time) into LTL synthesis.
-The translation, however, is not particularly useful computationally, as QNP planning, like FOND planning, is EXP-Complete, while LTL synthesis is 2EXP-Complete (doubly exponential in time) \cite{ltl:2exp}.
-In LTL planning, i.e., FOND planning with LTL goals and trajectory constraints, the double exponential growth is in the number of variables that appear in such formulas \cite{camacho:ltlplanning,sasha:ltlplanning}.
+QNP problems can be easily translated into LTL planning problems with FOND domains, reachability goals, and a particular type of trajectory constraints that can be expressed as compact LTL formulas \shortcite{bonet:ijcai2017}.
+The trajectory constraints use a fragment of LTL \shortcite{ltl} to express the QNP fairness constraints; namely, that \emph{trajectories where a variable $X$ is decremented an infinite number of times and incremented a finite number of times, are not fair} and can thus be ignored.\footnote{The LTL formula used by \citeay{bonet:ijcai2017} is slightly different but logically equivalent, and states that always, if a variable is decreased infinitely often and increased finitely often, it must eventually have value zero.
+They are equivalent because once the value zero is reached, the variable cannot be decreased without being increased.} As a result, QNP planning can be translated quite efficiently (linear time) into LTL synthesis.
+The translation, however, is not particularly useful computationally, as QNP planning, like FOND planning, is EXP-Complete, while LTL synthesis is 2EXP-Complete (doubly exponential in time) \shortcite{ltl:2exp}.
+In LTL planning, i.e., FOND planning with LTL goals and trajectory constraints, the double exponential growth is in the number of variables that appear in such formulas \shortcite{camacho:ltlplanning,sasha:ltlplanning}.
+Tight complexity bounds for the specific type of LTL trajectory constraints that QNPs convey have not been settled.
+In any case, such methods need to compute in explicit form the QNP transition system, and thus require exponential space in the total number of variables.
+This lower bound, that does not consider the LTL formulas associated with the trajectory constrains, already matches the upper bound of the brute-force algorithm that uses \sieve\ as subroutine (cf.\ proof of Theorem~\ref{thm:plan-existence:expspace}).